 The biological effect of radiation exposure depends on the type and duration of exposure and on the amount of absorption by the organism.
 The carcinogenic and other effects of ionizing radiation are discussed in Chapter 36.

-The sun is the major source of ultraviolet radiation although there are artificial sources such as electric arc lights, welding arcs, plasma jets, and special ...
+The sun is the major source of ultraviolet radiation although there are artificial sources such as electric arc lights, welding arcs, plasma jets, ...